 Crystal Napoli, was a senior History and Justice Studies dual major at the time of her participation with Semester in the City.
 Crystal has been involved with UNH Model United Nations, UNH Leadership Camp, Hamel Scholars, and the Chinese language program.
 While in Boston, Crystal interned with Let's Get Ready, an organization that provides low-income high school students with SAT preparation, admissions counseling, and mentoring services.
 Crystal was thrilled to be working with an organization that is all about young people empowering other young people to reach higher education.
 View Crystal's presentation from the showcase.

 Adam Stevens was a senior History major focusing on Russian and Middle Eastern History with a minor in Middle Eastern Studies at the time of his participation with Semester in the City.
 During his time in Boston, Adam worked for The GroundTruth Project, a media company dedicated to on the ground reporting on social issues, covering stories both domestically and abroad.
 He was incredibly excited to work with The GroundTruth Project as he believes it is more important now than ever before to have thorough, hands on journalism that covers stories people would otherwise never hear.
 View Adam's presentation from the showcase.

 Anh Nguyen Duc Vu

 Anh Nguyen Duc Vu was a junior, majoring in Finance at the time of his participation with Semester in the City.
-He was excited to be interning with CommonWealth Kitchen, which is a collaborative community.
+On campus, Anh was part of the UNH Global Student Success Program.
+While in Boston, he was excited to intern with CommonWealth Kitchen, which is a collaborative community.
 Common Wealth Kitchen provides shared kitchens and business assistance to help entrepreneurs build great food companies.
 Anh enjoyed interning while in the Semester in the City program because it offered him a great internship to help him improve and gain more experience in his major.
 View Anh's presentation from the showcase.